baeddavid/colors/README.md

 **Note**
 ~I built the app around the `isWin` and `checkTie` algorithms.
 Had I had the time to start over from the beginning and not be in too deep, I would have started over from the css and html in a way that I could have scaled the build up and reduced the amount of JS code needed.
 I plan on refactoring most of the JS code within the week for efficiency.~

+As of 7/28/2019 I have halved the code base.

 ## Version
 0.9.3 → Refactored `handleClick` function reducing code base by over 50%.
 Runs 8% faster using `performance.now()`